yankay/scala-tour/scala-tour.md

 ### Pattern Matching

-Pattern Matching is more flexible than switch-case; And it's simpler than if-else.
+Pattern Matching is more flexible than switch-case and simpler than if-else.
-This example shows Fibonacci function with pattern matching.
+This example shows a Fibonacci function implemented with pattern matching.
-The case keyword is to matching.
+The case keyword matches on a value.
 The case _ means it can match anything.
 But the example has a bug.
-If the input is negative number, it would loop endless.
+If the input is a negative number, it will loop endlessly.
 Try to add if after case.
 Change case n: Int to case n: Int if (n > 1).
 Try to add case n: String => fibonacci(n.toInt) before case _ to match String type.
 Try to add println(fibonacci(-3))；println(fibonacci("3")) to test the program.